The Biden administration demands that TikTok be sold, or risk a nationwide ban

 The Biden administration is demanding that Chinese-owned TikTok be sold, or the popular video app could face a ban in the U.S., according to a TikTok spokesperson.

-It is unclear whether federal officials have given TikTok a deadline to find a buyer.
+Whether federal officials have given TikTok a deadline to find a buyer remains unclear.
 Regardless, it is a major escalation by White House officials who have grown increasingly concerned about the safety of Americans' data on the app used by more than 100 million Americans.

-The demand from U.S. officials will almost certainly be met with a legal challenge from TikTok.
+It is the first time the Biden administration has explicitly threatened to ban TikTok.
+President Trump attempted to put TikTok out of business, but the actions were halted by federal courts.
+The new demand from U.S. officials will almost certainly be met with a legal challenge from TikTok.

 For two years, the Committee on Foreign Investment in the U.S., or CFIUS, has been examining whether U.S. data is properly safeguarded.